prashantjois/vim-slack/README.md

 ## Configuration

-You need at least to specify your API token:
+You need at least to specify your API token (get it [https://api.slack.com/custom-integrations/legacy-tokens](here), or set up OAuth and generate it that way):

 ```
 let g:slack_vim_token="xoxp-1234567890-283747610183-320837472577-5687c77204a63ef6496834749a3788ab"